pranavsricharan/instagram_downloader/readme.txt

 Instructions:
 #1 Run the main
 #2 Enter the instagram URL when prompted
-#3 Wait until the program fetches the image
+#3 Wait until the program fetches the image/video

 Note:
 #1 The images are stored in img/ directory by default
-#2 Only public images can be downloaded
+#2 Only public images/videos can be downloaded